ISeeBugsEverywhere/SimpleDeviceMonitor/readme.md

 The other purpose was to have general application able to connect any device and test an output from it.

+Sometimes it is useful to have such simple application to test a device ability to work with Linux OS and to check an output and its format from a device.

 This applications can connect to **RS232** ( COM ) port-attached devices, as well as to **USB** and **Network** devices.
 There are few requirements for **USB** and **Network**-based devices:

 -  **USB** devices should be compatible with *USBTMC* protocol.
 In other words - Linux should detect them as **USBTMC** devices and create node */dev/usbtmcN*, where N - {0, 1, 2, ... }